shaphon/ModtheArk/README.md

 This is a tool to:

-1.Load Unity AssetBundle files
+1. Load Unity AssetBundle files

-2.Load .png pictures
+2. Load .png pictures

-3.Load .dll assemblies( and new Types)
+3. Load .dll assemblies( and new Types)

-4.Play AudioClips loaded from AssetBundles（at game volume）
+4. Play AudioClips loaded from AssetBundles（at game volume）

-5.Fix the bug about `List<string>` that if you don't have strings in .csv files，you will load nothing from gdata.json
+5. Fix the bug about `List<string>` that if you don't have strings in .csv files，you will load nothing from gdata.json

-5.Load Moded gdata.json including
+5. Load Moded gdata.json including

 ① Buff icons